-RF Group Leader is selected based on the controller with the greatest AP capacity (platform limit).
-If multiple controllers have the same capacity, the leader is selected based on the Group ID, which is a combination of the management IP address, AP capacity, random number, and so on.
-The one with the highest Group ID is selected as the leader.

-- Auto Mode: In this mode, the members of an RF group elect an RF group leader to maintain a primary power and channel scheme for the group.
+- Note RF Group Leader is chosen on the basis of the controller with the greatest AP capacity (platform limit.)
+If multiple controllers have the same capacity, the leader is the one with the highest management IP address. - Auto Mode: In this mode, the members of an RF group elect an RF group leader to maintain a primary power and channel scheme for the group.
 The RF grouping algorithm dynamically chooses the RF group leader and ensures that an RF group leader is always present.
 Group leader assignments can and do change (for instance, if the current RF group leader becomes inoperable or RF group members experience major changes). - Static Mode: In this mode, a user selects a controller as an RF group leader manually.
 In this mode, the leader and the members are manually configured and fixed.
 If the members are unable to join the RF group, the reason is indicated.
 The leader tries to establish a connection with a member every minute if the member has not joined in the previous attempt.